jamesbaldwin05/data-science-teaching-cosine/README.md

    ```

 4. **Navigate curriculum in the sidebar**
-   - The sidebar features a collapsible tree: each section (Beginner, Intermediate, Advanced) expands to list its modules.
+   - The sidebar features a collapsible tree: each section (Beginner, Intermediate, Advanced) expands to show buttons for its modules.
-   - Modules and sections show a ✅ when their quizzes are completed.
+   - Click a module to open it.
+Modules and sections show a ✅ when their quizzes are completed.
    - Your current selection is remembered per session.
    - Each module includes a lesson, runnable code example, interactive exercise, and a multi-question quiz.
    - Your progress is saved locally in `.progress.json`.